tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 --- abstract

-This document specifies a "compact" version of TLS 1.3.
-It is isomorphic to TLS 1.3 but saves space by trimming obsolete material, tighter encoding, a template-based specialization technique, and alternative cryptographic techniques. cTLS is not directly interoperable with TLS 1.3, but it should eventually be possible for a cTLS/TLS 1.3 server to exist and successfully interoperate.
+This document specifies a "compact" version of TLS and DTLS.
+It is equivalent to ordinary TLS, but saves space by trimming obsolete material, tighter encoding, a template-based specialization technique, and alternative cryptographic techniques. cTLS is not directly interoperable with TLS or DTLS, but it should eventually be possible for a single server port to offer cTLS alongside TLS or DTLS.

 --- middle